humairshoukat/Bachelors-Computer-Science/README.md

 # Bachelors-Computer-Science
 This repo contains data of the courses, taught in the Bachelor's Degree of Computer Science. <br>
-Data includes Books, Lectures, Notes, Code Files, and much more. <br><br>
+Data includes Books, Lectures, Notes, Code Files, and much more. <br>

 **Note:** Assignments, Quizzes, Projects, and Presentations are not included because those are the sole source of learning opportunities for you in the university/college.
 If you copy these things you will not going to learn anything during your degree.
-So do some effort and try to build these things on your own if you want to learn.
+So make some effort and try to build these things on your own if you want to learn.
 <br><br>

 ### Computing Core Courses